newtpuandre/imt3673-lab_1-andregg/README.md

 # imt3673-lab_1-andregg

+## Notes:
+* The balance is stored and passed arround as an int within the app.
+* Inorder to get the correct balance: Whole euros = int / 100 and cents = int % 100;.
+A couple checks need to be done in order to be confident that the cents are displayed correctly. cents < 10.
+See code (Transfer activity : calculateRequest();)

 # Marking

 Marking/testing/scoring of the implementation is based on the form specified below.
 The total score is based on the sum of the individual items tested.
 The test either "Fails" or "Passes" - the task cannot be "Partial", ie. partial means "Fail".
 Each test case has a score associated with it - most are worth 1 point, but some are worth more.
 The marking schedule is based on ticking the appropriate test cases and then summing up those that have been ticked.